-C-Reduce is a tool which takes a large C or C++ program that has a property of interest (such as triggering a compiler bug) and automatically produces a much smaller C/C++ program that has the same property.
-It is intended for use by people who discover and report bugs in compilers and other tools that process C/C++ code.
+C-Reduce is a tool that takes a large C, C++, or OpenCL file that has a property of interest (such as triggering a compiler bug) and automatically produces a much smaller C/C++ file that has the same property.
+It is intended for use by people who discover and report bugs in compilers and other tools that process source code.
+C-Reduce is released under a BSD-like license.

-C-Reduce is structured as a fixpoint computation that calls a collection of plugins.
+C-Reduce is a fixpoint computation that calls a collection of plugins.
 It is these plugins that actually transform the test case that is being reduced.
 C-Reduce is thus very easy to improve and extend.
-In particular, we believe it would be quite easy to add passes for reducing other programming languages.
+Additionally, the C-Reduce core can exploit multiple cores without exposing plugins to concurrency.

 creduce ./test1.sh file.c